Probate Q&A Series

 1. Review the will and appointment documents.
 Verify your status as a beneficiary and check the letters testamentary or letters of administration issued by the clerk.
 These letters grant the personal representative the authority to manage estate assets.

 3. File a petition to compel turnover of assets.
-If the personal representative holds specific assets you believe belong to you, file a petition under N.C.
-Gen. Stat. § 28A-17-1.
-The court can order the immediate turnover of property to the estate, ensuring fair distribution.
+If someone is wrongfully withholding estate property, proceedings under N.C.
+Gen. Stat. § 28A-15-1 may be used to recover property belonging to the estate.
+The court can order the delivery of property to the estate, helping ensure proper administration and distribution.

 5. Consider a civil action for breach of fiduciary duty.
 Beneficiaries may sue the personal representative in superior court for damages caused by improper withholding or misuse of estate property.